 Dick Cavett asked her how she was able to survive Hollywood, compared to some of her peers who had difficult times being in the public eye.
 West said, “I don’t smoke or drink.
 Never did, never have.”
 She had also said in another interview that she never felt competition with other women nor did she ever feel jealous for not having what others did.

-In the early 1940s Mae West left Hollywood after 9 films (though she would make two films in the 1970s that weren’t well received) and returned to the stage and nightclubs where there weren’t as many restrictions on her material.
+In the early 1940s Mae West left film after 10 films (though she would make two films in the 1970s that weren’t well received) and returned to the stage and nightclubs where there weren’t as many restrictions on her material.
 She also recorded some albums including a rock n roll one, but for the rest of her life (until her death on November 22, 1980) it was her work during the 1930s that journalists and fans were most fascinated in hearing about.
-And I think from the way she spoke of it, that was the work she was the most proud of.

 On life and individuality: “You’ve gotta have plenty of self-esteem, nerve, and be bold in life.
 I’ve been liberated all my life.
 I always did what I wanted to do.
 I was an original.” (interview with Charlotte Chandler, 1979)